CarlosAlegreUr/BuddyFighters-FullstackWeb3NFTGame/README.md

 Creator of => <a href="https://pokemon.alexonsager.net/" target="_blank"> https://pokemon.alexonsager.net/ </a>

-Source of the pokemon fusions images used in this project uses.
+Source of the pokemon fusions images used in this project.
   <br>
   <a><img src="https://images.alexonsager.net/pokemon/fused/34/34.103.png" width="75"></a>
   <img src="https://images.alexonsager.net/pokemon/fused/25/25.77.png" width="75"></a>